 - Heart Attack

 - Bone Fractures

 - Macular Edema (Vision Loss)

 - Heart Related Death

-The lawyers at Saiontz & Kirk are investigating potential Avandia lawsuits for users throughout the United States.
-Free consultations and case evaluations are available.
+The lawyers at Saiontz & Kirk are no longer investigating potential Avandia lawsuits for users throughout the United States.

 On May 21, 2007, an Avandia study was released by the New England Journal of Medicine which reported that users of the diabetes medication could face a significantly increased risk of heart attacks and cardiovascular death.

 Researchers reviewed data from 42 different clinical trials involving nearly 28,000 people, and found that those who used Avandia had a 43% increase in the risk of suffering a heart attack and a 64% increase in the risk of a heart related death when compared to those taking another drug or a placebo.

 GlaxoSmithKline, PLC had the same data used by the independent researchers for over a year before the study was released.
 They have acknowledged that their own analysis of the data showed a 30% increased rate of heart attacks, yet they failed to promptly warn consumers or the medical community.
 Their failure to provide complete information about the risk of heart attacks, heart disease and death prevented those taking Avandia from making an informed decision about whether the benefits provided by the medication outweigh the danger of Avandia side effects.